 Parent and child fostering (P&C)

-Step down fostering
+Step through fostering

-Disability and Special Needs fostering
+Disability and additional needs fostering